 What this means, generally, is that I don’t set a “price” as a barrier.
-Instead, I do everything I can to offer everything here as a gift (from the resources, to the campus programs), and allow those who receive the gift to reciprocate based on ability, gratitude, and/or what feels fair.
+Instead, I do everything I can to offer everything here as a gift (from the resources & downloads, to the campus programs that started IPM), and allow those who receive the gift to reciprocate based on ability, gratitude, and/or what feels fair.

-In all of this, I trust that some people will be able to gift back in ways that allow this project to stay alive, to thrive, and to continue doing good in the world.
+In all of this, I trust that some people will be able reciprocate the gift in ways that allow this project to stay alive, to thrive, and to continue doing good in the world.

 In the past, people would bring me in to perform for their campus or organization, and gift honoraria that supported this site, and enabled me to create the work that lives here.
 For years, this was the way I supported this site, but as of 2019 I’m no longer performing campus programs, and I’m trying to fund my work here by asking readers to support the site directly.